Estimating Costs and Time in Instructional Design

 Dugan Laird (1985), listed these instructor preparation times (based on U.S. Civil Service estimate):

-- Course is five days or less, then 3 hours of preparation for each hour of training.
+- Course is five days or less - 3 hours of preparation for each hour of training.

-- Course is between five and ten days, then 2.5 hours of preparation for each hour of training.
+- Course is between five and ten days - 2.5 hours of preparation for each hour of training.

-- Course is over 10 days, then 2 hours of preparation for each hour of training.
+- Course is over 10 days - 2 hours of preparation for each hour of training.

 Seat time is the time spent by the learner in a learning environment.
 For many types of content, elearning clearly offers an advantage.
 The research generally shows that there is at least a 50% reduction in seat time when a course is converted from classroom learning to elearning.
 Brandon Hall reports it is a 2:1 ratio.

-“Brandon Hall, editor and publisher of the Multimedia & Internet Training Newsletter, cites an overall 50 percent reduction in seat time required for a student to learn the same content using online training as compared to in a classroom” — (Puget Sound Business Journal).
+“Brandon Hall, editor and publisher of the Multimedia and Internet Training Newsletter, cites an overall 50 percent reduction in seat time required for a student to learn the same content using online training as compared to in a classroom” - (Rosen, 2000).